FSSAI Labelling Regulations: Complete Guide for Food & Beverage Products in India

 How should allergens be declared on food labels?

-Allergens such as milk, soy, nuts, or gluten must be clearly declared in the ingredient list to protect consumers with sensitivities.
+Allergens like milk, soy, nuts, or gluten must be clearly mentioned in the ingredient list to protect consumers.

 What are the rules for claims on food labels?

-Only scientifically substantiated and FSSAI-approved nutritional, health, or functional claims are allowed.
-Disease-cure or misleading claims are prohibited.
+Only scientifically proven and FSSAI-approved nutritional, health, or functional claims are allowed.
+Misleading or disease-cure claims are not permitted.

 Is the FSSAI logo and license number mandatory?